Academics at Sciences Po

 Internships

-In addition to the Civic Learning Program, which includes a mandatory internship in the summer after their first year at Sciences Po, students may also access Sciences Po Service Carrières which offers career education services, internship opportunities, and connections with the outside community both in France and around the world.
+In addition to the Civic Learning Programme, which includes a mandatory internship in the summer after their first year at Sciences Po, students may also access Sciences Po Service Carrières which offers career education services, internship opportunities, and connections with the outside community both in France and around the world.

 Summer School